wrkanet/tt06-keypad-decoder/README.md

 A few words more about this digital design can be found in the project [documentation](docs/info.md).

+## Version

+The current project version is 1.1.

 ## What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.